jessepav/lacygoill-wiki-backup/awk/sed.md

 Finally, configure, compile and install:

+    # Witouth `--prefix`, the binary will be in `/usr/local/bin/sed`.
+    # This may break your scripts, if their shebang refer to `/usr/bin/sed` instead.
-    $ ./configure
+    $ ./configure --prefix=/usr
     $ make
     $ make check
     $ sudo checkinstall

-    # you may  need this  if checkinstall  fails to install  the deb  because it
-    # would have to overwrite a file which is present in another package
+If checkinstall fails to install the deb  – because it would have to overwrite a file which is present in another package – run:

     $ sudo dpkg -i --force-overwrite package.deb

+Or,  if the  issue is  with an  `info/dir`  file, try  to move  its location  by reconfiguring with `--infodir=/usr/local/share` (use any directory as you see fit).

 ---